 The purpose of the AP course in statistics is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students are exposed to four broad conceptual themes: exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
 Graphing calculators are used daily as a technique for solving problems as well as to help students better visualize the concepts of Statistics.
 NOTE: Students enrolled in AP Statistics have the option to earn 4 credits of Elementary Statistics through Saint Michael's College via the VT Dual Enrollment Program.
 Interested students should see their school counselor for details.

-Prerequisite: Juniors and Seniors who have successfully completed Algebra II or equivalent and teacher recommendation.
+Prerequisite: Successful completion of Algebra II or equivalent and teacher recommendation.
 Duration: Full Year.
 Credit: 1.0 Math.